Healthcare FSA

 • Review account activity (contributions and payments).

-• Check a searchable list of eligible expenses.
+• Check a searchable list of eligible healthcare expenses.

 • Request reimbursement, pay a provider directly, and check the status of a payment.